commenthol/macbook-lubuntu-install/README.md

 4. Shutdown OSX
 5. Insert usb-stick in macbook and boot holding the `alt` key.
 6. Select the "EFI Boot" with USB-Icon (right-most)
-7. Boot into Live CD - this may take some time...
+7. Boot into Live CD - this may take some time... make credit to USB1

 ## install Lubuntu